 The Wisconsin Hills

-In terms of cycling, the Wisconsin Hills refers to that part of central, western Wisconsin, east of the Twin Cities of Minneapolis and St. Paul, Minnesota.
-One can ride from towns like Prescott, River Falls, Plum City, Baldwin, Maiden Rock, Menomonie, Nelson, Durand, or Alma, and quickly be on quiet and pleasant roads that have little traffic.
+In terms of cycling, we refer to the Wisconsin Hills as being a part of central, western Wisconsin, east of the Twin Cities of Minneapolis and St. Paul, Minnesota.
+We start rides from Prescott, River Falls, Plum City, Baldwin, Maiden Rock, Menomonie, Nelson, Durand, or Alma, all towns within an hour or so’s drive.
+Our reward is that we are quickly on quiet and pleasant roads that have little traffic (and no need for center lines).
 Indeed, through farmland and wooded land, the roads roll up and down, and often there are fairly impressive hills.